spolisar/Fitness/pages/Fitness Books.md

 - Get Strong by Al Kavadlo & Danny Kavadlo
 - Stretching your Boundaries by Al Kavadlo
 - Diamond-Cut Abs by Danny Kavadlo
+- LIfespan: Why We Age and Why We Don't Have To by David A. Sinclair -